ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_map/README.md

 ## Layer types

 A couple of layer types (map layer bundles) will be included:
 * URL layer.
-Layer that fetches map data from external URLs (KML or geojson).
+Layer that fetches map data from external URLs (KML or GeoJSON).
 * Country layer.
 Layer that creates map data (country outlines) from country codes.
 Each country can be styled individually.
 * Nodes layer.
 Layer that fetches map data from drupal nodes.
 * Tile layer.
 Layer that provides additional background images (tiles)).